 Travelling allows me to also indulge in my second favourite passion, reading.

-Since leaving the UK in March, I have managed to read over 100 books on my trusty Kindle Fire.
+I managed to read over 200 books on my trusty Kindle Fire. when I was travelling for ten months in 2017!
 Fiction, non-fiction, business, self-development – you name it I’ll read it.

 Whether it’s a mountain climb, walk, cycle or swim reading other Adventurers stories continue to be a source of inspiration to me.

-I’ve decided to round up some of my favourite reads of 2017.
+I’ve decided to round up some of my favourite reads of the last few years.
 Now is the time of year many of us have some time off work and are able to relax.
-A perfect time to pick up a new book to inspire your adventures for 2018!
+A perfect time to pick up a new book to inspire your adventures for this year!

 I first heard about this book through Sarah William’s fantastic facebook group for Tough Girl Challenges.
 Katherine is a fellow member and sent it through for me to have a read.